LoneDev6/Wiki-ItemsAdder/plugin-usage/hide-scoreboard-numbers-1.17+.md

 {% hint style="info" %}
 This option doesn't require `/iazip` to be toggled on/off.\
-You can change this value and simply run `iareload` to apply.
+You can change this value and simply run `/iareload` to apply.
 {% endhint %}

 ### Any client version